sakai-mirror/melete/readme/readme_upgrade.txt

      On the command prompt, go to the melete source directory which you placed under sakai and run maven commands just like you did for sakai.

-	To build, run 'maven sakai:build' and then to deploy 'maven sakai:deploy'
+	To build and deploy run 'mvn clean install sakai:deploy'

 	(for more instructions, see section titled 'Sakai Maven Goals' in the "How we build Sakai Using Maven" document provided by Sakai lead developers)